21 Must-Have Miami Foods

 What to Order

-The griot with pikliz is what they’re most known for, but they also offer delicious fish and fried plantains that are worth trying.
+The griot with pikliz is the Miami food that this popular eatery is most known for, but it also offers delicious fish and fried plantains that are worth trying.

-For a quintessential Miami food experience, the fresh ceviche at La Mar is a must.
-With a menu by Chef Gaston Acurio, this Miami food spot checks all the boxes.
-The flavors here are a fusion of Asian and Peruvian influences, with a focus on fresh and locally sourced ingredients like fish.
+For a quintessential Miami food experience, the strawberry pavlova at Piononos is a must-try.
+With a menu by María Luisa Benavides, a renowned Peruvian baker, this Miami food spot checks all the boxes.
+The sweet treats here are created with a fusion of traditional flavors and innovative techniques, with a focus on fresh and high-quality ingredients.

 The Vibe